mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 ### ASP.NET Identity Data Storage

-In this section, you'll be learning how to replace the backend data storage platform of ASP.NET Identity.
+In this section, you'll be learning how to replace the back-end data storage platform of ASP.NET Identity.
 By default, ASP.NET Identity uses [Entity Framework](https://msdn.microsoft.com/en-us/library/aa937723.aspx) to manage data persistence to SQL Server.

 Using Entity Framework and SQL Server is a great choice.
-In fact, we *could* provision a SQL Server database in Azure, and use that for the backend data store for ASP.NET Identity.
+In fact, we *could* provision a SQL Server database in Azure, and use that for the back-end data store for ASP.NET Identity.

 Instead, you'll be replacing Entity Framework and SQL Server with a highly-scalable and light-weight NoSQL Azure service called [Table storage](https://azure.microsoft.com/en-us/services/storage/tables/).